Valenar - Shell Screen Model

 UI Surface Taxonomy

-Three distinct shell surfaces coexist.
+Four distinct shell surfaces coexist.
 They are not interchangeable.
-The split is the workspace-root ADR ad-0002-ui-surface-taxonomy.md.
+The Tooltip / ContextPanel / FloatingSurface split is the workspace-root ADR ad-0002-ui-surface-taxonomy.md; the shared Activity Detail inspector is a fourth surface category specified by this doc.

 | Surface | Behavior | When to use |